The worst thing you can do is NOT clean your records…

 I like to heat the water just a tiny bit.
 Just take care that it’s not too hot.
 But if you’re uncomfortable, you can use it at room temperature too.

 The Washing Process

-Then take the wet paintbrush as distribute the washing solution over the records.
+Then take the wet paintbrush and distribute the washing solution over the records.